 Alaska-Philippines Connection 11

 While China has become the Neighborhood Bully in Asia, new economic challenges on many fronts will determine how far it can go with that behavior.
 USA is reducing trade with China.
-Will USA expect Alaska producers to reduce trade to our top export destination, too?
+Will USA expect Alaska producers to reduce trade to Alaska’s top export destination, too?

 [1]Why China’s economy ran off the rails, Substack.com, Noah Smith, Econ Blogger